Philosophy of Farming at Moose Hill

 Shareholders can choose to help harvest the crops; to weed the fields allowing our crops to grow stronger; or to help with distribution, sharing insight on storing and preparing the harvest.
 We also have opportunities for comparison shopping, food pantry deliveries, and Farm Stand help.

 We also plan for and are committed to making part of our harvest available to local food pantries, thus giving back our bounty to the communities in which we live.
 When a crop is ready to be harvested, we pick for our shareholders and we pick up to three additional shares for local food pantries.
 Several of our shareholders help us in delivering this harvest to those pantries.

 Moose Hill Wildlife Sanctuary strives to be (pun intended) as green as possible.
-You may notice the solar array on our barn.
-The CSA Barn array, along with the arrays on our Visitor Center and on our Carriage House, produces enough energy to offset all of our overall electrical consumption.
+You may notice the solar array on our barn at our farm fields.
+This array, along with the arrays on our Visitor Center and on our Carriage House, produces enough energy to offset all of our overall electrical consumption.